Ildar-Daminov/Demand-response-coupled-with-DTR-of-transformers/README.md

-UPD (03  april 2022): This version of code allows to reproduce the majority of article results.
+UPD (20 april 2022): This version of code allows to reproduce the majority of article results.
 However, some sections are still under verifications,testing and adjustments (commenting, documenting etc).
-The final version will be available during next two weeks.
+The final version will be available soon.

 # Demand Response Coupled with Dynamic Thermal Rating for Increased Transformer Reserve and Lifetime
 <img align="left" alt="Coding" width="275" src="https://www.i3upgrade.eu/files/2021/07/logo-journal-energies.png">